denismattos/Future-Expansion-Enhanced/README.md

 3# Future-Expansion

-Mod that greatly expands the Atomic, Information and Future eras.
+Mod that greatly expands the late-game eras, with a focus on Atomic, Information and Future eras.

 The main objective is to prevent the late-game from feeling stale by introducing new units, improvements and mechanics.

-This mod does not add new eras.
-Information/Future eras are still meant to be for wrapping up the game.
+While this mod extends game length, the goal is to not extend it too long.
+If you have any feedback/suggestions feel free to contact me.

+V2.0 Update: Beyond the Future Edition

+-Added Beyond the Future era

+-Added Supply Routes

+-Added Monolith

+-Added Corporations

+-Removed Plans

+-Reworked Time Machine

+-Reworked costs, techs and wonders

+-Great Spacefarer can build Space Platform

+-Added Infraestructure

+-Reworked Tech Tree

+-Removed Pre-Future-era policies

+-Removed Unit-based Future era wonders

+-Reworked Wonder Modules into Corporation Slots

+-Added Composites

+-Added Power

+-Removed Data Centers, Reworked Improvements into Infraestructure

+-Removed Culture-Based redundant Information era Wonders

+-Utopia Project now requires only 6 policies

 V1.6 Update: Bug Fixes Edition